syeddsherazi/reservation-frontend/README.md

 Details of Front End Assignment Solution
 ---------------

-Since the application was quite small, so kept the architecture to minimal e.g. didn't need any separate hierarchy for utils, services etc.
+Since the application was quite small, so kept the architecture to minimal e.g. didn't need any separate hierarchy for utils, pipes etc.

 Implemented features include:
  - Calendar UI.